yaushian/mSimCSE/README.md

 ## mSimCSE
 This is the official implementation of the paper [English Contrastive Learning Can Learn Universal Cross-lingual Sentence Embeddings](arxiv.org).
 Our model is a multilingual version of [SimCSE](https://arxiv.org/abs/2104.08821) which maps cross-lingual sentences into a shared embedding space.
 Our implementation is mainly based on official [SimCSE repository](https://github.com/princeton-nlp/SimCSE).
-Our model can be used for cross-lingual retrieval/mining and cross-lingual sentence task evaluation.
+Our model can be used for cross-lingual retrieval/mining and cross-lingual sentence embeddings evaluation.

 ## Getting Started:
 ### Step 1: Build virtual environment.